Professor Marija Krstic-Demonacos

 - SEEK: Research profile

 Overall my observations provide detailed insight in the molecular networks governing cellular survival in numerous physiological and pathological processes.
 This knowledge can find application in the pharmaceutical industry, has been highly cited and internationally recognized.
-Several collaborative projects with clinical partners are ongoing in order to translate this knowledge to clinic and to pursue goals of personalized medicine to generate an efficient roadmap that will lead rapidly and safely to effective individual treatment that will eliminate diseases and create better health care for all.
+Several collaborative projects with clinical partners are ongoing in order to translate this knowledge to clinic and to pursue goals of personalized medicine to generate an efficient roadmap that will lead rapidly and safely to effective individual treatment.

 Qualifications and Memberships